Chart Color Schemes

 East Victoria Park - Carlisle's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Analysis of health metrics indicates strong performance throughout East Victoria Park-Carlisle.
-Prevalence of common health conditions is low among the general population and nears national averages for older, at-risk cohorts.
+Analysis of health metrics shows strong performance throughout East Victoria Park - Carlisle.
+Prevalence of common health conditions is low among the general population and nearer the nation's average across older, at-risk cohorts.

-Private health cover rate is exceptionally high at approximately 59% of the total population (11,547 people), compared to 56.5% across Greater Perth.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.4 and 6.6% of residents respectively.
+Private health cover rate is exceptionally high at approximately 59% of the total population (11,545 people), compared to 56.5% across Greater Perth.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.4% and 6.6% of residents respectively.
 73.2% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
-The area has 12.4% of residents aged 65 and over (2,427 people), lower than the 14.2% in Greater Perth.
+The area has 12.4% of residents aged 65 and over (2,427 people), which is lower than the 14.2% in Greater Perth.
 Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health